Theatre history and literature, dramaturgy, playwriting, directing, gender and theatre.

 Reed’s theatre department mirrors the college’s liberal arts mission.
 We believe that theatre students should have a broad education in theatre history, theory, and practice.
 All theatre majors are required to have coursework and production experience both onstage and backstage, and all majors are required to take classes in theatre history, directing, acting, and design, as well as a variety of electives.
 We offer additional coursework in dramaturgy, design, playwriting, performance studies, gender and theatre, race and performance, and translation and adaptation.

 Many of our classes, and all of our productions, are open to both majors and nonmajors, and each year our productions involve over 150 students from across campus in all aspects of production, from being a stitcher in the costume shop to being a stage manager backstage or a lead performer onstage.
 Like all seniors at Reed, theatre seniors carry out a yearlong written thesis project.
 Most students elect to supplement their written thesis with production work of some kind, pending department approval of the size and scope of the project.
 The faculty work as theatre professors and also as collaborative artists who produce a full season of student and faculty work in the Performing Arts Building.

 Junior Qualifying Examination

 Students are evaluated through a qualifying examination in the second semester of their junior year.
 Performance on this exam as well as departmental courses determines the student’s eligibility to proceed to senior standing and the nature and scope of the thesis project that may be undertaken.
-Students are expected to have completed the crew requirement (THEA 162) by the time this exam is taken.
+Students are expected to have completed the laboratory requirement (Theatre 100) by the time this exam is taken.